Lassa fever

 CEPI maintains close engagement with institutions including the Economic Community of West African States (ECOWAS) Regional Centre for Surveillance and Disease Control, as well as national public health agencies, such as the Nigeria Centre for Disease Control (NCDC), and Ministries of Health in the most affected countries.

-CEPI is also coordinating the ECOWAS RegECs Project, a collaboration between regulators, ethics committees, and the African Vaccine Regulatory Forum (AVAREF) network to support efficient management of clinical research in West Africa and to create a Lassa disease-related regulatory and ethics network.
+CEPI is also coordinating the ECOWAS RegECs Project, a collaboration between regulators, ethics committees, and the African Vaccine Regulatory Forum (AVAREF) network to support efficient management of clinical research in West Africa and to create a Lassa disease-related regulatory and ethics network, using simulation exercises to strengthen regulators' ability to rapidly assess clinical trial dossiers based on risk-benefit analysis.

 Learn more